We’re going to let you in on a diet secret few people know: You don’t have to give up bread to lose your belly fat!

 Sara Lee Delightful 100% Whole Wheat Bread Made with Honey

 You don’t have to grab a “Light”-marketed bread for a light option.
 Look for words like “thin-sliced” and check out the serving size of the slice.
-Some breads come in smaller loafs, where two slices are equal to 56 grams, whereas a single slice in a different loaf is the same weight.
-And don’t rely on “Light” to steer you (excuse us) to the light.
+Some bread comes in smaller loaves, where two slices are equal to 56 grams, whereas a single slice in a different loaf is the same weight.
+And don’t rely on “light” to steer you (excuse us) to the light.
 Examine ingredient lists and keep high standards.
 Sara Lee might be lower in sugar and calories than Dave’s, but it contains zero-calorie sweeteners that could throw off your brain’s sugar calibration, fake fibers (like wood-pulp-derived cellulose fiber), preservatives, and trans fat derivatives.
-Dave’s is higher in sugar, but it’s completely balanced by an equivalent amount of fiber (which will slow your body’s digestion of the sugar), and contains 21 different grains and seeds full of energizing B-vitamins that will boost your weight loss progress.
+Dave’s is higher in sugar, but it’s completely balanced by an equivalent amount of fiber (which will slow your body’s digestion of the sugar) and contains 21 different grains and seeds full of energizing B-vitamins that will boost your weight loss progress.

 Best For Fiber